 If the PBS documentary The War of 1812 piques your curiousity, you may want to learn more from the experts involved with the project.

 Interviews were conducted with twenty-six leading authorities on the war — American, British, Canadian and First Nations historians — presenting important accounts and research.

 All book titles (except The Corps of Colonial Marines: Black freedom fighters of the War of 1812) link to Chapters-Indigo.ca.
 When you visit Chapters-Indigo via our website links and make any purchase, Canada’s History receives a commission that supports our programs.

 You must be a Canada's History member and be logged in to leave a comment.

-Video trailer, podcast interview and photo gallery for the new PBS documentary chronicling the life and legacy of William Still, known in his time as the “Father of the Underground Railroad.”
+Podcast interview and photo gallery for the PBS documentary chronicling the life and legacy of William Still, known in his time as the “Father of the Underground Railroad.”

 join / login

 calendar of events